-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: school website, out-going automated message to all parents, local news or radio stations.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: school website, outgoing automated message to all parents, local news or radio stations.

-[See Automated Emergency Communications on page .]
+[See Parent Contact Information on page 35 and Automated Emergency Communications on page 36.]